Eliav2/how-react-hooks-work/README.md

   the useEffect if `Comp1` will fire and only then the useEffect `Comp2` will fire.
 - On the same React component: on the same phase, each effect from the same type will fire in the order of declaration.

-That's it! you now understand what really going on when you asks React to update some state in some component.
+That's it! you now understand what really going on when you ask React to update some state a React component.

 If you liked this tutorial make sure to like it and share it! thank you for reading until the end!